ydmao/Metis/README.md

 Memory allocator
 ----------------

-To build Metis with scalable memory allocator such as jemalloc and flow.
-Flow is our re-implementation of [Streamflow](http://people.cs.vt.edu/~scschnei/streamflow/).
-Flow may be open-sourced in future.

 To link with a specific memory allocator,

     $ ./configure --with-malloc=<jemalloc|flow>
     $ make clean
     $ make

+Flow is our re-implementation of [Streamflow](http://people.cs.vt.edu/~scschnei/streamflow/), and may be open-sourced in future.

 Running Test
 ------------